[metaslider id=2951] … Read More

-According to the SANS top 20 Critical Controls, one of the first items is a detailed list of all assets within your organization.
-You can not protect an item if you do not know it exists.
-This can be accomplished by using a network access control (NAC) product.
-A NAC enables organizations to generate a comprehensive list of all assets, and then either trust them (allow them access to areas within your network) or untrust them (restrict access to your network).
-So just as the name implies it will control access to your network.
-In addition to simply trusting or not, using the NAC will enable organizations to determine what the asset will be able to connect to within your network, which with the proliferation of IoT devices can be of tremendous value.
+In SAN’s list of Top 20 Critical Security Controls, one of the first items is a detailed list of all assets within your organization.
+Cyber security solution providers know that you cannot protect an item if you do not know it exists.
+Such an inventory can be created by using network access control software (NAC).
+A NAC enables organizations to generate a comprehensive list of all assets, and then choose to either trust them (allow them access to areas within your network) or untrust them (restrict access to your network).
+In addition, using a NAC will enable your organization to determine what each asset can connect to within your network.

-NAC products provide protection from the inside out (as opposed to firewalls from the outside in).
+NAC products provide protection from the inside-out, as opposed to firewalls that protect from the outside-in.
 Features of NACs include:

 - Policy automation